 The “Swedenborg on Regeneration” page has videos, excerpts, and downloads that explore this topic.

-On YouTube: “Goals Pyramid” talks about the importance of watching what we put into our minds.
+On YouTube: “Goals Pyramid” talks about the importance of watching what we put into our minds, and “Spiritual Detoxing” explores ways to remove spiritual toxins like materialism and self-centered actions so we can all follow a clear path to Heaven.

 In The Hidden Levels of the Mind, Douglas Taylor puts Swedenborg’s teachings about how the mind, body, and soul relate to each other—and how regeneration works—in one simple, straightforward volume.